 A Quick Roundup of Prodigy Commerce

-- An elegant alternative to WooCommerce for developers.
+- An elegant alternative to WooCommerce for the WordPress community.

 - Free, with no limits, add-ons, up-sells, subscriptions, or transaction fees.
 The only cost is for lightweight WordPress hosting and a theme.

-- Developers receive monetary payments to implement and utilize Prodigy.
+- Developers, designers, and agencies receive incentives to implement and utilize Prodigy.

 - The core functionality and integrations are pre-selected and built into the platform, with options to use what you need.
-So there’s no need for extensions.
+So there’s no requirement for extensions.

 - WordPress and PHP skills are required.

-- Built primarily for developers who make sites for store owners.
+- Built primarily for those in the WordPress community who make sites for store owners.